felicitykendle/bordoley.github.io/Resume.md

 ## Experience
 *May, 2014 - Present* : **Amazon.Com, Technical Program Manager** (Items and Offers Pipeline)
+* Program and project manager for the Amazon.com catalog team.
+* Resposible for driving all major initiatives related to the Amazon catalog for all business units including Amazon retail, Digital and 3rd party sellers.
+* Primary point of contact for all teams at Amazon integrating with the Amazon catalog.
+* Team scrum master.

 *June, 2012 - May, 2014* : **Amazon.com, Sofware Development Manager** (Amazon Cloud Drive Desktop)
 * Led a team of six developers and two QA engineers in building and delivering the Amazon Cloud Drive desktop client for Mac and Windows, from scratch and through multiple iterations.